Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: The obstacle problem

 In this experiment, we set $\phi = 0$ and $g=u$, where $u(x,y)$ is the smooth manufactured solution

 is discontinuous.
 See \Cref{fig:Biactivity2} for a depiction of the exact solution $u$ as well as the associated Lagrange multiplier $\lambda$ on the domain $\Omega = \Omega_\infty$.

 We use this experiment to inspect the approximation error of the $(\mathbb{P}_1\text{-bubble}, \mathbb{P}_{0}\text{-broken})$ discretization.
 See \Cref{fig:Biactivity2} for our results.
 As expected, unlike for the biactive solution studied in \Cref{ssub:experiment_1_biactivity}, the $L^2$-error of the Lagrange multiplier does not decay to zero linearly.
 We observed no other adverse effects from this non-smooth manufactured solution.
-The results of this experiment can be reproduced by running the FEniCSx code \texttt{obstacle.py} available at \cite{ZenodoCode}.